5.8 million passengers expected to pass through MIA by end of year

 - Investment schedule on track: 16 million euro will be spent on airport upgrades this year

-Malta International Airport’s revised projections indicate that circa 5.8 million passengers are expected to pass through the terminal by the end of the year, establishing a new traffic record for the airport.
+Malta International Airport’s revised projections indicate that circa 5.8 million passengers are expected to pass through the terminal by the end of the year, adding to Malta Airport traffic records.

 In the first half of the year, Malta International Airport had already registered 2,639,712 passenger movements, amounting to an increase of 20 per cent over the same period in 2016.